janroeBlueShores/Personal-Development/Grokking Algorithms by Aditya Bhargava Summary.md

 # Chapter IV
 ## Quicksort

+- Divide and Conquer (D&C)
+- D&C algorithms are recursive algorithms
+- To solve a problem using D&C, there are two steps:
+  1. Figure out the base case.
+This should be the simplest possible case.
+  2. Divide or decrease your problem until it becomes the base case.
 - D&C works by breaking a problem down into smaller and smaller pieces.
-If you’re using D&C on a list, the base case is probably an empty array or an array with one element.
+- If you’re using D&C on a list, the base case is probably an empty array or an array with one element.
+- Quicksort is a sorting algorithm
+  - much faster than selection sort and is frequently used in real life
+  - one of the fastest sorting algorithms
+  - does not check to see whether the input array is already sorted
-- If you’re implementing quicksort, choose a random element as the pivot.
-The average runtime of quicksort is O(n log n)!
+  - when implementing quicksort, choose a random element as the pivot
+  - average runtime is O(n log n)
 - The constant in Big O notation can matter sometimes.
 That’s why quicksort is faster than merge sort.
 - The constant almost never matters for simple search versus binary search, because O(log n) is so much faster than O(n) when your list gets big.

 ---